-It goes without saying that you don’t discuss politics or religion if you want to keep from upsetting some folks.
+You don’t discuss politics or religion if you want to keep from upsetting some folks.
 So, I am going to briefly discuss both J.

 I hope you can not only tolerate my comments but go a step further and perhaps rethink your perspective, even if you disagree with mine.
 I want to discuss these issues in the context of the Bill of Rights.
-I am in the business of helping people, defending and fighting for their rights.
-All people.
+I am in the business of helping people, defending and fighting for their rights—all people.

 I believe in the Bill of Rights with every part of my being.
 According to the Bill of Rights, it does not matter if you are straight or gay, black or white, man or woman, republican or democrat, or any “one-off” from what I have listed.
-We all have the same rights recognized and granted to us in the first ten amendments to the US Constitution.
+We all have the same rights recognized and granted in the first ten amendments to the US Constitution.

 Fortunately, you can get the facts if you change the channel and learn to listen and determine your own opinions.
-I encourage you to stop regurgitating the sound bites you hear and get the full story, contemplate it, and share “your thoughts” not as truth but as “your thoughts.”
+I encourage you to stop regurgitating the sound bites you hear and get the whole story, contemplate it, and share “your thoughts” not as truth but as “your thoughts.”

-Under Amendment 6, when charged with a crime you have a right to a speedy trial and to confront witnesses against you.
+Under Amendment 6, when charged with a crime, you have a right to a speedy trial and to confront witnesses against you.
 You also are entitled to a lawyer.
-This is big stuff folks; you cannot be completely railroaded without a fighting chance.
+This is big stuff, folks; you cannot be completely railroaded without a fighting chance.
 How much more injustice would there be without being able to confront your accuser and have the assistance of counsel.
-Have a party, these are our rights!!
+Have a party; these are our rights!!
 Don’t treat them lightly or take them for granted.

 You know the saying. “look out for number 1 and make sure you don’t step in number 2”.
 To place business ahead of people is simply wrong because you are putting an “inanimate being” ahead of yourself, a “real being.”